Pherpher089/Nomad/ChangLog.md

 - Fixing more progress based spawning issues
 - Adding in crafting pages
 - Adding in page flipping functionality
+- Fixing Compass Icons
+  - Using a package from the asset store - Way better
+- Fixed boss health UI not appearing

 ### ctutor - 0.1.18d
 # 2/22/24